 The main thing that occurred to me as I sat down to watch this one is that I’m unlikely to watch anything like it again.
-“Unruhe”, “Tithonus” (6×9), heck, One Hour Photo… short of finding a period piece, with the advent of digital cameras the underlying creepiness of photography may be gone for good.
+“Unruhe”, “Tithonus” (6×9), heck, One Hour Photo… Short of finding a period piece, with the advent of digital cameras, the underlying creepiness of photography may be gone for good.
 Point and click cameras don’t give you that same eerie sound as they capture an image (or is it someone’s soul?).
-Gone is the sinister subtext of the dark room, where creepy men leer creepily as ghost like images start to form.
+Gone is the sinister subtext of the dark room, where creepy men leer creepily at ghost like images forming on slick pieces of paper.
 And the Ye Olde One Hour Photo Shoppe has all but gone extinct.
 Instead of delivering your most personal memories to be ogled by a 40 year old man who still lives with his mother, you can print them out in the privacy of your home, should you decide to print them out at all.

 Progress though this may be, it terms of entertainment, it’s a sad loss.
 This episode is part of the last dying gasp of film.

 Fortunately for us, Vince Gilligan wrote this episode before the Revolution was complete.
 If Darin Morgan owned Season 3, Vince Gilligan is the stand out star of Season 4.
 His humor isn’t as poignant, but it’s memorable.
 And more than that, he could give us a classic thriller just as easily as a psychological study or a fantasy romp.
 He was always, always cinematic.
 And with “Unruhe”, true to his form, while the characters are exceptionally well written, you could squint your eyes and almost pretend you’re at you’re local theater.
 This story was built for Mulder and Scully and it serves them well, but you can see how they could be replaced and the story expanded to serve other needs.
 It’s barely contained at a 43 minute running time.